 Using Your Phone on a Norwegian Cruise

-Finally, there is the Unlimited Premium Wi-Fi (~$35 per day), giving you full access to the web and streaming services — including YouTube and Netflix.
-With this level of service, apps like FaceTime or other video calling should be no issue.
+Second, there is the Unlimited Premium Wi-Fi ($40 per day), giving you full access to the web and streaming services — including YouTube, TikTok, and Netflix.
+With this level of service, making calls, sending texts, and video chats are no issue.

 Using Your Phone on Other Cruise Lines (Disney, Celebrity, Princess, and Others)